BardiyaFeili/seela/README.md

 ## Tmux Integration

-For the best experience, you can bind `seela` to a key in your `tmux.conf` to open it in a popup:
+For the best experience, you can bind `seela` to a key in your `tmux.conf` to open it in a popup

 ```tmux
 bind g display-popup -w 80% -h 80% -E "seela"